Richardaeld/Fat_Racoon_Kitchen/README.md

     to my profile page.
 I don't see the recipe in my **10 Recently Viewed Recipes**.
 I also did not find the recipe in my **10 Recently Favorited Recipes** section.
     I clicked on my **10 Recently Favorited Recipes** header and I'm taken to a list of all my favorite recipes.
 I found the recipe there.
 + I lack confidence in my cooking ability and need help.
     + I opened the Fat Raccoon's main page and I realized I'm completely outside of my comfort zone.
-I wanted to try a recipe, but every time I cook, something is terrible about the experience.
+I want to try a recipe, but every time I cook, something is terrible about the experience.
 I saw the **Lesson** section in the navigation bar and decided to give it a shot.
-I found numerous helpful tips that gave me the confidence to try a recipe that looked good.
+I found numerous helpful tips that gave me the confidence I need to try a recipe I was intimidated by.
 + I've decided that I don't like my user bio or avatar anymore and I want to change them.
     + I logged into my Fat Raccoon account and I'm taken to the profile page.
 I clicked on the **Update Profile** button.
 I chose a new image from my pc and updated my bio to be a better representation of myself.
      I also had to put in my current password before the form allowed me to submit it.
 I submitted the form and was taken back to my profile page where I saw the updated avatar and bio.